Following the density perturbations through a bounce with AdS/CFT Correspondence: Conclusion and discussion

-A clarifying remark is perhaps needed here to distinguish the two kinds of $k$-modes, and their time dependence, involved in the above discussion.
-The CST bounce universe undergoes a deflation, before the bounce point, accompanied by horizon crossings with modes with different $k$'s crossing at different times.
-This makes each $k$-mode in the primordial density perturbations pick up an implicit time dependence: only after this implicit time dependence is carefully taken into account can the spectrum has no overall time dependence.
-This is the key to the stability analysis on the spectrum generated from the CSTB model~\cite{Li:2013bha, Li:2012vi}.
-But this commonly concerned k-dependence in the primordial spectrum is not what we have discussed so far in this work.
-The $k$-modes in (\ref{3.1}) are the $k$-modes of the gauge fields living on the boundary of the $AdS$.
-They are involved in the mapping procedure and merely encode the bulk dynamics holographically at some particular points on the boundary.
+The $k$-modes in (\ref{3.1}) are, however, the $k$-modes of the gauge fields living on the boundary of the $AdS_{5}$.
+They are involved in the mapping procedure and merely encode the bulk dynamics holographically at particular points on the boundary.
 Therefore they cannot inject or remove any time dependence in the primordial spectrum.
 Once the dynamics are mapped onto the boundary, there is no more horizon crossing, the gauge fields evolve under their own equations of motion.
+And the information of the $k$ dependence in the power spectrum, which is generated during contraction phase of bulk, is fully encoded in the solutions of gauge field fluctuations on the boundary.

 We have made several assumptions and approximations throughout the analysis.
 Different solutions of the dilaton could be obtained with different ansatz of the Ramond-Ramond field configurations.
-We have simply chosen the most manageable configuration yet retaining interesting physics.
-With higher orders of time dependence in the dilaton field we have to expand $M^2_{\rm YM}$ to the higher order in $t$ when solving (\ref{3.1}).
-A systematic study of the field configurations and the corresponding effects on the dilaton field is beyond the scope of this paper.
-These are nevertheless interesting effects together with higher $\prime\alpha$ effects to the whole analysis, which we hope to address in a future publication.
+We have simply chosen the most manageable, yet retaining the interesting physics, configuration.
+With higher orders of time dependence in the dilaton field we have to expand $M^2_{YM}$ to the higher order in $t$ when solving (\ref{3.1}).
+A systematic survey of the field configurations and their effects on the dilaton profile is beyond the scope of this paper.
+A dynamical mechanism, without prior assumptions on the parameters, to select out the correct values of the parameters is highly desirable.
+These are interesting physics, together with higher $\alpha\prime$ and higher string-loop effects on the string cosmological model, which we hope to address in future works.